Deadline: March 6, 2020

 Before preparing this application, please review the criteria outlined below.
 These instructions are also printed for your convenience inside the application file.

-This scholarship was established by the family of David A. Hicks to celebrate his life.
+Scholarship Purpose: This scholarship was established by the family of David A. Hicks to celebrate his life.
 David valiantly fought cancer throughout most of his teen years.
 Throughout his illness, he was always more concerned with others than he was with his own comfort.
 He was very interested in the arts and would have pursued a career in the creative arts.
-Because of that, his family established this scholarship to help other students pursue their passion for performing, visual or graphic arts.
+Because of that, his family established this scholarship to help other students pursue their passion for performing, visual, or graphic arts.

 - Signed Application

-If you have any questions, email firstname.lastname@example.org or call (269) 983-3304 x 4.
-School counselors will be notified by the Foundation in May regarding the scholarship recipient(s).
-In mid-May, scholarship recipients will receive invitations to the Foundation’s scholarship event in June where certificates will be presented.
-Information on how to access the scholarship will be sent by the end of June.
-The scholarship will be paid directly to the college/university on the student’s behalf by early September, if this information is provided.
+Information on how to access the scholarship will be sent to recipient by the end of June.
+The scholarship will be paid directly to the college/university on the student’s behalf by mid-August.

-Berrien Community Foundation
+Berrien Community Foundation-Scholarships

-2900 S. State Street, Suite 2 East
+2900 S State St, Suite 2 E

 St. Joseph, MI 49085